-This summary highlights selected information appearing elsewhere in this prospectus.
+This summary highlights selected information appearing elsewhere in this prospectus or the documents incorporated by reference herein.
 Because it is a summary, it may not contain all of the information that may be important to you.
-To understand this offering fully, you should read this entire prospectus, and the registration statement of which this prospectus is a part carefully, including the information set forth under the heading "Risk Factors," "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our financial statements.
+To understand this offering fully, you should read this entire prospectus, the registration statement of which this prospectus is a part and the documents incorporated by reference herein carefully, including the information set forth under the heading "Risk Factors," "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our financial statements.